caosdoar/Fornos/README.md

 Computes the ratio of occluders in a number of samples for a cosine weighted hemisphere.
 A.k.a. your usual ambient occlusion map.

+Supports 8-bit (PNG and TGA) and EXR file formats as outputs.

 **Sample count**: Number of samples used for each pixel.
 The greater the number, the better and the slower.

 **Min distance**: Minimum distance to consider an occluder.
 In mesh units.